Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

-Note that the query `findDomNode` also changed to `getByLabelText`, but was not highlighted because that change is explained more in the [querying conversion guide](https://github.com/Workiva/react_testing_library/blob/master/doc/migration_guides/queries.md).
+Note that the query `findDomNode` also changed to `getByLabelText`, but was not highlighted because that change is explained more in the [querying migration guide](https://github.com/Workiva/react_testing_library/blob/master/doc/migration_guides/queries.md).

 In this example, the goal was to simulate a user navigating through a form and different inputs losing focus.
 In the original test, we were doing this by getting the input DOM node via a ref and query, and then manually calling `focus` and `blur`.